jlink/how-to-specify-it/docs/README.md

 }
 ```

-> and to do so, we would need a generator that can produce both valid and invalid trees, so this is not a straightforward extension.
+> and to do so, we would need a generator that can produce _both valid and invalid trees_, so this is not a straightforward extension.
 We prefer, therefore, to use the obvious-but-inefficient definition, at least initially.
+The trees we are generating are relatively small, so quadratic complexity is not a problem.
+>
+> __“Test your tests.”__
 >
 > Now it is straightforward to define properties that check that every operation that constructs a tree, constructs a valid one: